galombardi/method_HtSSM_aDDM/README.md

 ## How to run the code
-First change the path pathToFolder in the Rscript_tSSMjags_FIT_example.R with the path in which you saved all the scripts
+First change the path pathToFolder in the Rscript_tSSMjags_FIT_example.R with the path in which you saved all the scripts, for example:
 `pathToFolder<- "~/pathToFolder"`
 Then
 `source('~/method_HtSSM_aDDM/Rscript_tSSMjags_FIT_example.R')`